haxeui/haxeui-guides/000-Getting Started/003-Backends/000-Composite Backends/004-haxeui-nme.md

 ```

 ### NME
-haxeui-nme also has a dependancy on NME, this can be installed via haxelib using the following commands:
+haxeui-nme also has a dependency on NME, this can be installed via haxelib using the following commands:

 ```
 haxelib install nme